 Can you plant immediately after tilling?

-Nothing stops you from planting immediately after tilling, but you may not get the good results you are hoping for.
+Nothing stops you from planting immediately after tilling soil, but you may not get the good results you are hoping for.
 The soil needs time to settle after being disturbed and may be too fluffy immediately after tilling to make good contact with seeds or seedlings.